-- Instant Pot will take about 10 minutes to come to pressure then cooks on high pressure for two minutes.
+- Instant Pot will take about 10 minutes to come to pressure then cooks on high pressure for five minutes.
 Do a quick pressure release and remove lid when safe to do so.
 The rice may appear to be uncooked or crunchy looking at this point but it's crucial that you stir in bell peppers, then replace lid and let sit another 5-10 minutes so it can absorb the extra liquid.
 It does get fully cooked after sitting for a bit, I promise!

 - Remove lid, then divide among four bowls.
 Top with green onions, then serve and enjoy!